mdavoodi/www/source/blog/2015-07-28-a-new-event-system-for-atlas.html.md

 A few weeks ago we started distributing a brand new event-tracking and auditing system in Atlas.
 Today we are excited to announce that the new Atlas event and auditing system is available to all Atlas users.
-Read on to learn more about the new event functionality in Atlas.
+Read on to learn more about how we redesigned events to be easily consumable by operators and valuable for teams who want to understand infrastructure changes over time.

 READMORE